This is an unprecedented time for us. For you. For everyone.

 When it comes to real estate showings during the coronavirus outbreak, sellers have the most questions about how to keep their families safe.
 Here are our recommendations:

 - No open houses!
 There’s absolutely no reason to open the doors to groups of people that may or may not be qualified to purchase.
 Serious buyers will make an appointment.

 - Have a supply of hand sanitizer, soap, or wet wipes easily available for all visitors.
 Leave them on the kitchen counter with a note instructing visitors to use them.
-Ensure that everyone present on the grounds are wearing a face shield with glasses.

 - Leave your closet doors open so people don’t have to touch the doorknobs.